Luthien-in-edhil/europeana-channels-blacklight/README.md

 ## License

-Licensed under the EUPL V.1.1.
+Licensed under the EUPL V.1.1. frf

 For full details, see [LICENSE.md](LICENSE.md).